opf/openproject/docs/bim-guide/README.md

 The BCF Module and the included IFC viewer can be enabled or disabled for every single project.
 Here you can find the description how to [enable a module](../user-guide/projects/project-settings/modules/) within the project settings.

-*The BCF Module is an OpenProject BIM Premium function.
+*The BCF Module is an OpenProject BIM Enterprise add-on.
 Please make sure, that you are already using the OpenProject BIM edition ([switch to the BIM edition](../installation-and-operations/bim-edition/))*